Single pair of Weyl nodes in the spin-canted structure of EuCd$_2$As$_2$: Introduction

-In summary, we report that \ECA\ orders in the FM $C2'/m'$ MSG with Eu moments pointing along the crystallographic [210] direction with a slight out-of-plane canting.
-DFT analysis of this structure shows that the well defined WPs previously reported for the purely \textit{c}-polarized structure are achieved by the slight out-of-plane canting of the moment.
-Furthermore, we find that the WP lies closest to the Fermi level for the in-plane structure and so the minimal canting possible which leads to a well-defined WP is the ideal magnetic structure for optimizing the Weyl physics.
-Notably, the identified MSG allows canting by symmetry and so continuous tuning of the canting angle should be possible via small perturbations which tune the magnetic interactions.
+In summary, we report that \ECA\ orders in the FM $C2'/m'$ MSG where the Eu moments point along the crystallographic [210] direction with a $\sim 30$\degrees\ out-of-plane canting.
+DFT analysis of this structure shows that the well defined single pair of WPs previously reported for the field stabilized \textbf{\textit{c}}-polarized structure is achieved by the out-of-plane canting of the zero-field structure.
+Furthermore, we find that the WPs lie closest to the $E_F$ for the in-plane structure and so the minimal canting possible which leads to a well-defined WP is the ideal configuration for optimizing the Weyl physics.
+Transport measurements demonstrate the effects of the WPs through showing indirect evidence of a chiral anomaly in both a large AHE and nMR the latter of which is maximized when $\textbf{H}\parallel \textbf{E}$ as expected for the chiral anomaly.
+Notably, $C2'/m'$ allows canting by symmetry and so continuous tuning of the canting angle should be possible via small perturbations which tune the magnetic interactions.
 This result increases the intrigue of our recent report on Ba substitution (i.e. \EBCA ) which suggested small Ba substitutions led to moment canting and enhanced Weyl physics as identified by transport measurements \cite{Sanjeewa2020}.
-This indicates that routes such as Ba substitution may be valid approaches to tune the Weyl physics in \ECA .
-Our results confirm the interest in this material as a magnetic WSM with a single pair of WP and present a route forward for optimizing the desired physics.
+Our results suggest \ECA\ is a magnetic WSM with a single pair of WPs under ambient field conditions - a rare if not singular such example - and present a route forward to optimize the Weyl physics.

+\textit{Note:} During the review of this paper, another paper was submitted which studied the effect of canting in AFM \ECA\ and found a maximum of the AHE for a canting angle (in our notation) of 60\degrees\ and argue that the configuration of the WP is optimized for this canting angle \cite{Cao2021}.
+Accepting this hypothesis, we can check with our FM sample and the $\theta$ dependence of $\rho_{xy}$ for where the AHE is optimized (Fig.~\ref{fig:four}(b)).
+In our study we find the maximum AHE for the $\textbf{H}\parallel \textbf{E}$ configuration which is coarsely consistent then with our findings of a 30\degrees\ moment canting and the optimization of the WP.

+Notice of Copyright This manuscript has been authored by UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
+The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
+The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).